Bananas are vitally important for smoothie making – at least I think so! And this is the best way to freeze bananas for smoothies.

 Remove frozen banana from cookie sheet, into a zip-top freezer bag.

 Now you have a bag full of banana pieces that are small enough to pop directly into your blender.
-AND you can reach into your big bag and grab exactly how many you need for your smoothie, or “nice cream” or banana bread… or whatever you’re making.
+AND you can reach into your big bag and grab exactly how many you need for my favorite green smoothie, tropical green popsicles, “nice cream” or gluten-free banana bread,… or whatever you’re making.

 This is our absolute favorite way to freeze bananas!
 I use to cut them into super small pieces because they blend up suuuper easy that way, but they were also super convenient for grabbing a handful and mixing with chocolate chips and peanut butter for a snack, and I couldn’t keep production up with consumption… meaning that I ate too many and ended up getting fat. 😉